eNeRGy164/LivingDocumentation/readme.md

 ### Local development

-The benefit of the intermediate JSON file is that generating it might take "long" (30s - 90s).
-But only needs to happen if your source solution changes.
+The analysis of a solution might take quite "long" (30s - 90s).
+Therefore we create an intermediate JSON file, so you only need to do rerun the analysis if your source solution changes.
 Generating the documentation takes less than a second.
-To have a fast feedback loop when developing your _renderers_, you don't need to recreate the JSON file every time.
+So you can have a fast feedback loop when developing your _renderers_ as you don't need to recreate the JSON file every time.

 ## Develop your own renderers